alexandrabaturina/Linux-Server-Configuration/README.md

 </VirtualHost>

 ```
-To enable the configured virtual host and disable the default Apache configuration, the following commands are used.
+To enable the configured virtual host and disable the default Apache configuration, the following commands were used.
 ```sh
 $ sudo a2ensite bookCatalog
 $ sudo a2dissite 000-default.conf